drfloob/RepData_PeerAssessment1/PA1_template.md

 These values expectedly differ from the estimates created in the first part of the assignment.
 Previously, the mean total steps per day was skewed downwards due to the missing values being treated as `0`s, which pulled the mean lower than the median.

-Imputing the missing values with the mean steps by interval brings the total mean value back up.
+Imputing the missing values with the mean steps by interval brings the total mean steps per day back up.
 This new mean is now much closer to the median estimate than before.

 ## Are there differences in activity patterns between weekdays and weekends?